 Further information for international applicants about entering and working in Denmark.

 About the Department and the University

 Based in Odense, the Department of Mathematics and Computer Science offers an inclusive and international working environment with state-of-the-art facilities as well as a strong tradition for collaboration across departments and faculties, and with other educational institutions, municipalities, and industries.
-More than two thirds of faculty members come from outside of Denmark.
+More than two-thirds of faculty members come from outside of Denmark.

 The University of Southern Denmark was founded in 1966 and now has more than 27,000 students, almost 20% of whom are from abroad.
-It has more than 3,800 employees, and 115 different study programmes in the fields of the humanities, social sciences, natural sciences, health sciences, and engineering.
+It has more than 3,800 employees, and 115 different study programs in the fields of the humanities, social sciences, natural sciences, health sciences, and engineering.
 Its main campus is located in Odense, the third largest city in Denmark.
-Odense provides family-friendly living conditions with the perfect combination of a historic city centre with an urban feel and yet a close proximity to beaches and recreational areas.
+Odense provides family-friendly living conditions with the perfect combination of a historic city center with an urban feel and yet close proximity to beaches and recreational areas.
 Its location on the beautiful island of Funen is ideal, with easy access by train or highway to the bigger cities of Aarhus and Copenhagen.
 As the birthplace of Hans Christian Andersen, Denmark’s famous fairy-tale author, the city is home to a vibrant and creative population that hosts numerous festivals and markets throughout the year.